vmware-tanzu/community-edition/docs/site/content/docs/edge/tmc-register.md

     Copy the run the output, for example

     ```sh
     kubectl config use-context mgmttest-admin@mgmttest
     ```

-1. Now that you are interacting with the management cluster, apply the `tmc-register.yaml` file:
+1. Now that you are interacting with the management cluster, apply the `tmc-registration.yaml` file:

     ```sh
-    apply -f tmc-register.yaml
+    kubectl apply -f tmc-registration.yaml
     ```

 1. (Optional)  To watch the Tanzu Mission Control pods get created, run: